Honors & Awards

 • Student-Athlete Advisory Committee Member (2010-11)

-2013: Luke Bublitz (pronounced BUB-litz) made a career-high 24 appearances in 2013, topping his previous high of 21 in 2012 • Totaled 26 strikeouts in 34.2 innings of work, while posting a 4-1 record • Ended the year on a hot streak, throwing 8.1 innings of scoreless relief over six appearances • Dropped his season ERA from 6.15 to 4.67 over the six-game stretch • Was dominant out of the bullpen at the Big Ten Tournament, earning a pair of wins • Threw 6.0 innings of scoreless relief over four appearances, while giving up just three hits and one walk • Threw a scoreless inning of relief against No. 12 Indiana in the top of the 11th inning before Tanner Lubach led off the bottom of the inning with a walk-off home run that propelled the Huskers into the championship game • Earned a win one day earlier with 3.1 innings of shutout relief against Minnesota in an elmination game • Struck out one and gave up one hit to the Gophers • Entered the Big Ten Tournament with an ERA of 5.65 and nearly cut off a run over four games to finish the year with a 4.67 ERA • Ended the regular season by throwing 2.1 innings of scorless relief in two games against Michigan • Matched a career-high with four strikeouts over 1.2 innings of no-hit relief against Creighton at TD Ameritrade Park on April 26 • Improved to 2-0 on the year in the second game of a doubleheader sweep of No. 10 Arkansas at home on April 16 • Came in against the Razorbacks in a 0-0 game in the top of the eighth with a runner on and kept the Arkansas off the board • Nebraska scored three runs in the bottom of the eighth, including a leadoff pinch-hit home run from Blake Headley, that carried the Huskers to a 3-1 win • Picked up his first win of the season at Iowa on April 6 • Came in with a pair of Hawkeyes on base and struck out a pair to end the inning • Made his lone start of the season and the second of his career during a midweek game at No.8 Cal State Fullerton on March 19 • Lasted just 2.2 innings against the Titans, giving up four runs on five hits and two walks • Made his first appearance of the year in the season opener at CSU Bakersfield on Feb.
-15 • Topped his previous career high three strikeouts with four punchouts over 2.2 innings, while giving up one run on five hits.
+2013: Luke Bublitz (pronounced BUB-litz) made a career-high 24 appearances in 2013, topping his previous high of 21 in 2012 • Totaled 26 strikeouts in 34.2 innings of work, while posting a 4-1 record • Ended the year on a hot streak, throwing 8.1 innings of scoreless relief over six appearances • Dropped his season ERA from 6.15 to 4.67 over the six-game stretch • Was dominant out of the bullpen at the Big Ten Tournament, earning a pair of wins • Threw 6.0 innings of scoreless relief over four appearances, while giving up just three hits and one walk • Threw a scoreless inning of relief against No. 12 Indiana in the top of the 11th inning before Tanner Lubach led off the bottom of the inning with a walk-off home run that propelled the Huskers into the championship game • Earned a win one day earlier with 3.1 innings of shutout relief against Minnesota in an elimination game • Struck out one and gave up one hit to the Gophers • Ended the regular season by throwing 2.1 innings of scoreless relief in two games against Michigan • Matched a career high with four strikeouts over 1.2 innings of no-hit relief against Creighton at TD Ameritrade Park on April 26 • Improved to 2-0 on the year in the second game of a doubleheader home sweep of No. 10 Arkansas on April 16 • Came in against the Razorbacks in a scoreless game in the eighth with a runner on and kept Arkansas off the board • Nebraska scored three runs in the bottom of the eighth, including a leadoff pinch-hit home run from Blake Headley, that carried the Huskers to a 3-1 win • Picked up his first win of the season at Iowa on April 6 • Came in with a pair of Hawkeyes on base and struck out a pair to end the inning • Made his lone start of the season and the second of his career during a midweek game at No. 8 Cal State Fullerton on March 19 • Lasted just 2.2 innings against the Titans, giving up four runs on five hits and two walks • Made his first appearance of the year in the season opener at CSU Bakersfield on Feb.
+15 • Topped his previous career high of three strikeouts with four punchouts over 2.2 innings, while giving up one run on five hits.

 2012: Bublitz returned to the mound for the Huskers in 2012 after missing the 2011 season while recovering from Tommy John surgery • Was called upon out of the bullpen 21 times to pitch 26.1 innings • Went 2-1 on the year with 19 strikeouts • Earned his second win of the season on May 13 to complete a three-game sweep of the Minnesota Golden Gophers at Hawks Field • Gave up one run and struck out one over 2.1 innings of work • Threw an inning of scoreless relief in three straight games from April 28 to May 8 against CSU Bakersfield, Indiana and Creighton • Earned the win against CSU Bakersfield on April 28, as NU won the game, 3-2, in 11 innings • Pitched 2.0 innings of perfect relief against No. 16 Purdue on April 20 • Tied a career-high with three strikeouts against No. 18 California on March 12 in a 9-5 Husker win to help NU split the four-game series with the Bears • Earned his first career save on March 7 with 1.0 inning of perfect relief against UNK •Made his first appearance since May 22, 2010, against Gonzaga in the season opener on Feb.
 17 in Peoria, Ariz. • Threw 1.0 inning of no-hit relief against the Zags.